-3.11.6 Cumulative Impacts
+SECTION 6 Cumulative Impacts

-The geographic scope for the consideration of cumulative program noise impacts are primarily the areas immediately surrounding the program area, and to a lesser degree, along designated roadways, where program traffic would travel.
+The geographic scope for the consideration of cumulative program noise impacts are primarily the areas immediately surrounding the program site, and to a lesser degree, along designated roadways, where program traffic would travel.
 Generally, noise impacts are limited to the area directly surrounding the noise sources, as noise attenuates logarithmically with distance at a higher rate in proximity to the source, and only has the potential to combine with other noise sources occurring simultaneously in the immediate vicinity.
-The proposed program's potential noise impacts, when viewed together with the environmental impacts from past, present, and probably future projects, could be cumulatively considerable if proposed program impacts exceed impact thresholds, resulting in significant impacts.
+The program's potential noise impacts, when viewed together with the environmental impacts from past, present, and probably future projects, could be cumulatively considerable if program impacts exceed impact thresholds, resulting in significant impacts.

-3.11.6.1 Construction
+6.1 Construction

-Program construction activities would generate noise from the operation of heavy equipment during construction activities, during which, would increase ambient noise levels at the activity, which would increase ambient noises levels to a lesser extent as attenuated by distance.
-However, the increase in ambient levels due to program construction noise was determined to not expose persons to, or generate, noise levels in excess of standards established in the local General Plan or Noise Ordinance, or applicable standards of other agencies.
+Program construction activities would generate noise from the operation of heavy equipment during construction activities, which would increase ambient noise levels at the activity and, to a lesser extent as attenuated by distance, at sensitive receptors.
+However, the increase in ambient levels due to project construction noise was determined to not expose persons to, or generate, noise levels in excess of standards established in the local General Plan or Noise Ordinance, or applicable standards of other agencies.
 Therefore, the noise impacts would be less than significant.
-Therefore, program construction noise would not be of the magnitude to potentially combine with other cumulative projects potentially located in immediate proximity to the program area, where the noise could combine together to cumulatively substantially temporarily increase the ambient noise environment in the program area.
+Therefore, program construction noise would not be of the magnitude to potentially combine with other cumulative projects potentially located in immediate proximity to the project site, where the noise could combine together to cumulatively increase the ambient noise environment in the project area.
 Therefore, program construction would not be a cumulatively considerable noise impact.
 Furthermore, implementation of recommended construction noise reduction measures (i.e., construction best management practices) would further reduce the construction noise levels at the sources, thereby, reducing noise levels at the nearest sensitive receptors.